lucyrunner/bitcoin-mining-erlang/README.md

 real-time ratio ≈ 393.82s / 60.03s ≈ **6.56**

-🚀 This means the program kept roughly **6 CPU cores busy simultaneously** throughout the run, which demonstrates real parallelism from the actor
+🚀 This means the program kept roughly **6 CPU cores busy simultaneously** throughout the run, which demonstrates real parallelism from the actor.